OPSCOMPASS

 Accessibility

 Before joining the company, accessibility was not prioritized in the design and development process.
-I took initiative to transform our view of digital accessibility:
+I took the initiative to transform our view of digital accessibility:

 Comprehensive Accessibility Audit